(For triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 Before that, a son was apprehensive, but I quickly had him saying that he was having fun and within one lesson the mom said he was swimming!

-Yet another, a middle school, didn't get onto Nitro's team first try; within two hours/two lessons, I had taught her all her strokes well so she was able to get on the team.
+Yet another, a middle school, didn't get onto Nitro's team first try; within two hours/two lessons, I had taught her all her strokes well, so she was able to get on the team.

 Even earlier, I met an adult triathlete.
 With the running times he mentioned, he is extremely competitive.
 Even though his swim form was quite decent, he said he felt like he was drowning.
-So I focused on the couple of small improvements he seemed to need to reduce his drag.
-But mainly had him do the catch-up drill, to ensure he was getting enough room and time to breathe, and taking the time to relax his stroke in a prone glide.
+I focused on the couple of small improvements he seemed to need to reduce his drag.
+But mainly had him do the catch-up drill, to ensure he was getting enough room and time to breathe and taking the time to relax his stroke in a prone glide.
 He was also worried about his endurance, so I scheduled him in Lifetime's adult master swim program.

 Lastly, one six year old was brought to me with a lot of fears; first lesson couldn't get her comfortable on her back or to get her face in.
 Second lesson, she started to move toward and even do some of these things.
 But most importantly, the mom's goal was for me to get her swimming by their vacation, so this is all the time they got with me.
-Well guess what- she started swimming while she was on vacation; it took a snorkel, which to me says that the submerging and breathing may have been rushed or even skipped.
+Well, guess what- she started swimming while she was on vacation; it took a snorkel, which to me says that the submerging and breathing may have been rushed or even skipped.
 But I have a feeling she will get there because she is in the water and that is often all this takes is more time in the water.
-But just focus it on getting their heads full emerged and relaxing on their back, playfully, and they all get there.
+But just focus on getting their heads full emerged and relaxing on their back, playfully, and they all get there.
 If it take one try or 6 - 12 weeks, that's what they needed!
 Don't rush it, just play and have fun!

 - Looking to offer meditation classes and workshops to de-stress teachers and help them de-stress and focus their students.